saimkhan22/AI-Driven-TourPlanningWebApp/README.md

 Reviews and Ratings

-Each collection is structured for scalability and fast access.
+Each collection is designed for scalability and fast access.

 10. Security Implementation